 As you know one of the most important defenses when protecting systems against unauthorized access is strong passwords.
-In fact according to the 2019 Verizon Data Breach Investigations Report (DBIR), 80% of hacking-related breaches involve compromised and weak credentials.
+In fact according to the 2023 Verizon Data Breach Investigations Report (DBIR), 25% of hacking-related breaches involved compromised and weak credentials.
 Even with multi-factor authentication deployed on systems housing sensitive information, typically the first factor is a password so it is critical for employees to understand how to create strong passwords.

 Now is a good time to remind your staff of your organization’s password policy.
 You may also want to share the recommended best practices below:

 The biggest problem with most passwords is that, in our attempts to make them easy to remember, we are relying on words that can either be guessed or easily broken through bruteforce attacks.
 Weak passwords include the names of family members or pets, anniversary or birth dates, names of systems or software, or words describing visible items in your work area.
 Much of this information can be researched on your social media accounts.
 In an attempt to ensure users are implementing strong passwords, many organizations have policies dictating that passwords meet a particular set of requirements.
 For example, systems might have requirements to use a minimum of 8 characters, contain at least one upper case and one lower case letter, one number, and at least one special character.
 Even with these somewhat restrictive requirements, users will typically choose a password that is easy to type and easy to remember.
 Make your passwords unique for that environment and avoid using personal information.

 Longer passwords are cryptographically harder to break than shorter ones.
 However, if your system supports longer passwords, consider using a passphrase.
 Believe it or not, a passphrase of at least four words, each at least two characters long, written in lower case is actually harder to crack than an eight-character one as described above.
 For example, the passphrase “winnie the pooh loves honey” is significantly more secure than 8H6y$7kq while also being a lot easier to remember.